|

 Depression on Canada.

-managers of the company they had created after going bankrupt in the early
+company they had created after going bankrupt in the early 1930s.

 Anthony’s wife nickname – also ranks frequently within the top 5